jburnham/collectd-carbon/README.md

 following parameters are recognized:

-* LineReceiverHost - hostname or IP address where a Carbon line receiver is listening
+* LineReceiverHost - hostname or IP address where a Carbon line receiver is listening (mutually exclusive with PickleReceiver options)
-* LineReceiverPort - port on which line receiver is listening
+* LineReceiverPort - port on which line receiver is listening (mutually exclusive with PickleReceiver options)
+* PickleReceiverHost - hostname or IP address where a Carbon pickle receiver is listening (mutually exclusive with LineReceiver options)
+* PickleReceiverPort - port on which pickle receiver is listening (mutually exclusive with LineReceiver options)
 * TypesDB - file(s) defining your Collectd types.
 This should be the sames as your TypesDB global config parameters.
 If not specified, the plugin will not work.